allexstorm/Shadows-of-Forgotten-Gods-Releases/README.md

 - **OS:** Ubuntu 20.04+, Windows 7/10
 - **Storage:** < 100 MB
 - **Input:** Keyboard + Mouse (no gamepad support in demo)

+Note: FPS drops on very old PCs were only observed in the demo level with heavy parallax backgrounds.
+In Bots/Arena mode, static layered backgrounds are used instead of parallax, resulting in smooth performance.
+A toggle to disable parallax will be added in future versions for optimal performance on very old hardware.

 ---